COVID 19 Update-February 24, 2021

-While the new Regional Stay at Home Order is asking Californians to stay home as much as possible, the state also recognizes that mental health is physical health.
+While current restrictions encourage Californians to stay home as much as possible, the state also recognizes that mental health is physical health.
 As such, recreation in the outdoors is permitted, if you stay local, plan ahead to find out what is open, wear a face covering, practice physical distancing and avoid gatherings with people outside the immediate household.

 A summary of our current status: